-- (b) commence or continue an instrument approach if, after passing the outer marker fix in case of precision approach, or after descending below 300 m (1 000 ft) above the aerodrome (or heliport) in case of non-precision approach, the reported visibility or controlling RVR falls below the specified minimum, the approach may be continued to DA/H or MDA/H. In any case, an aircraft shall not continue its approach-to-land at any aerodrome (or heliport) beyond a point at which the limits of the operating minima specified for that aerodrome (or heliport) would be infringed. - (7) One or more instrument approach procedures designed in accordance with the classification of instrument approach and landing operations shall be promulgated and made available by the State or Region in which the aerodrome (or heliport) is located to serve each instrument runway or aerodrome (or heliport) utilized for instrument flight operations.
-All aircraft registered in Macao operated in accordance with instrument flight rules (IFR) shall comply with the instrument flight procedures approved by the State or Region in which the aerodrome (or heliport) is located. - (8) Noise abatement procedures specified by an operator for any one aircraft type registered in Macao should be the same for all aerodrome (or heliport) utilized by that operator.
+- (iii) shall not be commenced unless the information is available which indicates that conditions at the heliport of intended landing or, when an alternate is required, at least one alternate heliport will, at the estimated time of arrival, be at or above the heliport operating minima. - (5) With reference to paragraph 28 (3) of this Regulation, a flight shall not: - (a) be continued towards the aerodrome (heliport) of intended landing, unless the latest available information indicates that at the expected time of arrival, a landing can be effected at that aerodrome (heliport) or at least one destination alternate aerodrome (heliport), in compliance with the operating minima established in accordance with sub-paragraph (4) above; - (b) commence or continue an instrument approach beyond the outer marker fix in case of precision approach, or below 300 m (1 000 ft) above the aerodrome (or heliport) in case of non-precision approach, unless the reported visibility or controlling RVR is above the specified minimum; or - (c) commence or continue an instrument approach if, after passing the outer marker fix in case of precision approach, or after descending below 300 m (1 000 ft) above the aerodrome (or heliport) in case of non-precision approach, the reported visibility or controlling RVR falls below the specified minimum, the approach may be continued to DA/H or MDA/H. In any case, an aircraft shall not continue its approach-to-land at any aerodrome (or heliport) beyond a point at which the limits of the operating minima specified for that aerodrome (or heliport) would be infringed. - (6) All aircraft registered in Macao operated in accordance with instrument flight rules (IFR) shall comply with the instrument flight procedures approved and promulgated by the State or Region in which the aerodrome (or heliport) is located. - (7) Noise abatement procedures specified by an operator for any one aircraft type registered in Macao should be the same for all aerodrome (or heliport) utilized by that operator.